 Today is Mother’s Day, so we’re in Edgewater for a barbecue.
-All the cousins are here, the whole family.
-Yesterday, we picked up hotdogs and chop meat for hamburgers at the A&P. Mommy let us get Cheez Doodles and ice cream sandwiches for dessert.
-She was up late last night, making macaroni salad to bring with us this afternoon.
-I like macaroni when it’s plain, but this kind has onions and green things in it.
-So, no thanks.
+All my cousins are here, the whole family.
+Yesterday, we got hotdogs and chop meat for hamburgers at the A&P, Cheez Doodles and ice cream sandwiches for dessert.
+Mommy was up late last night, making macaroni salad to bring with us this afternoon.
+I like macaroni when it’s plain, but she ruins it when she puts onions and green things in it.

 There’s a box of chocolate covered cherries on top of the refrigerator in the kitchen here at Uncle Mike’s.
-Aunt Margaret said we could have some if we’re good.
-Already, I helped Daddy load beers into the big cooler and covered them with ice.
-After that, I got to put Squeeze Cheese on stuff – crackers, celery, but mostly, my fingers.
+Aunt Margaret said we could have some if we don’t break balls.
+So already, I helped Daddy load beers into the big cooler and covered them with ice.
+Then I asked if I could put Squeeze Cheese on stuff – crackers and celery.
+But mostly, my fingers.

 I love chocolate covered cherries.
 I’ve had them once before, on Valentine’s Day.
 There were two in a box Mommy got for herself at Simelson’s because she knew Daddy wouldn’t remember.
 She opened them up right outside the drug store.
-I took a little nibble first, so I could see the insides.
+I took a little nibble, so I could see the insides first.
 I wasn’t sure if I was gonna like it or not.
-The syrup leakdc down my hand and it was messy, but the cherry was so good.
+The syrup leaked down my hand.
+It was messy, but the cherry was so good.
 Mommy ate hers in one bite.
 I wanted to go slow and make mine last.

 There’s an ashtray filled with change in one of the bedrooms with so many quarters.
 There’s gotta be at least, I don’t know, a lot of money in it.
 Quarters are the best kind of change.
 With a quarter, you can buy two things of gum and a Charleston Chew.
 With a bunch of quarters, you can get even more.

 I get excited when we come to Edgewater.
-I wish I could run wild like my cousins.
-They get to do things my mother won’t allow.
-When I ask, she says “No,” and “Don’t ask me again.”
+I want to run wild like my cousins.
+They get to do things I can’t.
+When I ask, my mother “No,” and “Don’t ask me again.”
 My sister and I have to sit around with the boring adults.
 Judy brought her book with her, so at least she has something to do.
 I have nothing.
 Mommy says I should play with Christine, but she’s kinda still a baby.

-After the boys return from wherever they went, probably buying candy up at the stores, we sit on beach chairs out back and play cards.
+After the boys return from wherever it was that they went, probably buying candy up at the stores, we sit on beach chairs out back and play cards.
 War and Go Fish are the only games I know.
-Now that Michael Kevin is home, it feels more like a party.
-He’s fifteen and so much fun to be around.
+Michael Kevin just came home, so now, it feels more like a party.
+He’s fifteen and really fun to be around.
 He puts the big stereo speaker in the window and blasts “Honky Tonk Woman,” over and over.
 Nobody makes him turn it down.

 I don’t know how it happened, but all of a sudden, Michael is cooler than anyone I know.
 He wears dungarees with boots and no shirt.
 He has hair under his armpits.
 When some kid rides up on a minibike asking for a cigarette, Michael gives him one.
 That’s how I know he smokes.

 I take a black cherry soda out of the cooler and start shaking it to the music.
-When I pop the top, the contents go everywhere.
-My clothes are drenched, and the patio is dripping in red liquid.
-My cousins laugh, so I grab another can, kicking this one across the porch and down the stairs before opening it in between two parked cars.
-A volcano of orange erupts and fills the street, spraying both vehicles and the sidewalk in front of the house.
+When I pop the top, all the soda goes everywhere.
+My clothes are drenched, and the patio is dripping in sticky red liquid.
+My cousins laugh, so I grab another can, kicking this one across the porch and down the stairs before opening it up between two parked cars.
+A volcano of orange explodes and fills the street, spraying both vehicles and the sidewalk in front of the house.
 Everybody cheers.

 Neighbors steer my father this way, while us kids watch from the porch.
-Some of my cousins’ friends imitate him, staggering around in circles.
+Some of my cousins’ friends imitate him, stumbling around and crashing into each other.
 They think it’s funny.
-Daddy has a big knot on his forehead, and the front of his underwear is soaking wet.
-Two men guide him up the stairs and inside, where no one else can see.
+Daddy has a big knot on his forehead, and the front of his boxer shorts are soaking wet.
+Two men guide him up the stairs and back inside, where no one else can see.

-Once Daddy is cleaned up and fed, he falls asleep on the bottom bunk in the boys’ room.
-Us kids take turns watching the doorway in case he wakes up to pee and doesn’t remember where he is.
+Once they get him cleaned up, Daddy falls asleep on the bottom bunk in the boys’ room.
+Us kids take turns watching the doorway in case he wakes up to pee and doesn’t know where he is.
 Everybody else eats, and the grown-ups keep drinking.

-Even though Mother’s Day is pretty much ruined, I remind Aunt Margaret about the chocolate covered cherries.
+When things calm down, I remind Aunt Margaret about the chocolate covered cherries.
 She opens the box and lets us each have one.
-I want to save mine for as long as i can, but the chocolate starts to melt in my hand as I carry it from room to room.
-Somebody yells that I’m stupid if I don’t eat it.
+I want to save mine for as long as I can, but my hand is hot and the chocolate starts to melt.
+“Eat it, stupid,” somebody says.
 They’re just jealous because theirs is gone already.

-The sound of the Mister Softee truck two streets over gets everyone excited.
-Mommy reaches for her pocketbook, slung over the back of the chair.
-She gives Judy money for our ice cream.
-As we charge out of the house and down the steps, I eat my candy and start to run.
+Everyone gets excited when we hear the Mr. Softee truck, two blocks over.
+Mommy reaches for her pocketbook, slung along the back of the chair.
+She gives Judy money to get us ice cream.
+As we charge out of the house and down the steps, I finally eat my candy and start to run.
 When I trip on a piece of broken sidewalk, it flies out of my mouth and tumbles across the pavement.
-I land on one knee and both hands.
+I fall on one knee and both hands.

-“Yes,” I tell her, but I am crying, because there is blood.
+“Yes,” but I still cry.
+There is blood.
 We both stare at my chocolate, caked in crud on the filthy ground.

-“There are no more,” I sob.
-I was sure of it.
+“But there’s no more,” I sob.
+I knew it for a fact.
 I saw the empty box in the garbage.
 I cry even harder.

 As soon as she leaves, I pick my candy out of the dirt and put it back in my mouth.
 It makes a crunching sound inside my head when I bite down, but it still tastes like chocolate.